 Card Trick - the Magic of Tablet Weaving

 Originating in the Iron Age, this technique is enjoying a surge in popularity lately as it is re-discovered by weavers today.
 Marilyn will discuss the theory, the history, and many of the weaving techniques themselves, and view examples sure to awe and inspire.

 May 18, 2024

 Pibiones and Oriental Knotted Rugs - Plain Weave Pile Structures

-Gail learned to weave Pibiones, a Sardinian textile, and Oriental knotted rugs using Azerbaijani and Iranian weaving techniques and tools during the Covid 19 Pandemic.
-She’ll share how she did it using YouTube videos.
+Gail learned to weave a Sardinian textile, tie Oriental-knotted rugs a using Azerbaijani weaving technique, and how to warp an upright loom from an Iranian weaving teacher.
+She’ll share how she did this during the pandemic using YouTube videos.